polytechnology/exploring-computer-science/course-docs/course-syllabus-virtual-program.md

 | 55 - 61 | D- |
 | 0 - 54 | F |

-### Point Values for Course Assignments/Class Participation
+### Point Values for Course Assignments

-Your grade is weighted in this course.
-50% of a students grade comes from class participation and 50% comes from course projects.
 Points for assignments will vary based on the type of assignment and the length of the assignment.
 Students will be given a 1 week grace period after the due date to turn in an assignment if its late.
 After the 1 week, that assignment will not be excepted for credit.
 All late assignments that are turned in within the grace period will have points deducted for being late.

 ***Example***
 - If an assignment is worth 10 points, and the student turns in the assignment on time, they could earn from 0-10 points
 - If the assignment is turned in after the due date, but within the 1 week grace period, they could earn 0-7 points
 - If the assignment is turned in after the 1 week grace period, the assignment will be given a score of 0

-#### Class Participation

-Each day a student can earn 2 points for being present in our live sessions.
-1 point for being present and 1 point for actively participating.
-If the student is absent, these points can't be made up.
-I will tally the points and they will be posted in Aeries once a week under the corresponding weekly participation Students should be ready, I could call on you for input, information or a response to an assignment we are talking about.
-If you are un able to respond to me if called on, you could lose your participation point.

-#### Project time length

-Projects will be both individual and group work.
-Projects can be completed in a class period or last up to several weeks.

-The point value veries based on the proejct.

 #### Test, Quizzes, and Finals